Science & Society

 The Aspen Institute Science & Society Program seeks to reverse these trends.
 We aim to promote dialogue among scientists, journalists, policymakers, and educators; tackle tough questions; and develop strategies to effect meaningful change.

-Our mission is to foster a diverse scientific workforce whose contributions extend beyond the laboratory and to generate greater public appreciation for science as a vital tool to address global challenges.
+Our mission is to generate greater public appreciation for science as a vital tool to address global challenges and to foster a diverse scientific workforce whose contributions extend beyond the laboratory.

 The Science & Society Program is housed within the Aspen Institute Health, Medicine and Society Program.

-Support for the Science & Society Program comes from the Alfred P. Sloan Foundation, the New York Community Trust–Wallace Special Projects Fund, and the Irma L. and Abram S. Croll Charitable Trust.
+Support for the Science & Society Program comes from the Alfred P. Sloan Foundation; the New York Community Trust–Wallace Special Projects Fund; the Irma L. and Abram S. Croll Charitable Trust; and Natália Pasternak Taschner, Ph.D., Question of Science Institute, Brazil.